 - Go to Kruiskade for delicious food from all over the world!

-- The best burger (in the Netherlands) is available at Restaurant Hamburg in the Witte de With straat
+- The best burgers are available at Ter Marsch and Restaurant Hamburg, both located in the must-visit Witte de With straat

 - You find art & design made in Rotterdam at the Groos store, Achterklooster 13